-If you suffered injuries in an accident, speak to an experienced Lafayette, IN car accident lawyer at the Hall-Justice Law Firm today.
+If you suffered injuries in an accident, speak to an experienced Lafayette car accident lawyer at the Hall-Justice Law Firm today.

 1. Contact the Authorities and File an Accident Report